yogeshchauhan/laravel-ckeditor/README.md

 CKEditor Package
 =====================

+## Note

+**This is NOT the official CKEDITOR package.**

-p.s.
-CKEDITOR has its official composer package [since 2014](https://ckeditor.com/blog/CKEditor-Supports-Bower-and-Composer/).
-Instead of using this package, I recommend just follow [the official CKEditor installation instructions with package managers](https://docs.ckeditor.com/ckeditor4/latest/guide/dev_package_managers.html#composer)
+[CKEDITOR officially has its own composer package since 2014](https://ckeditor.com/blog/CKEditor-Supports-Bower-and-Composer/).
+Instead of using this package, we recommend you follow [the official CKEditor installation instructions with package managers](https://docs.ckeditor.com/ckeditor4/latest/guide/dev_package_managers.html#composer)

 ## Installation
 ### Set up package